neoforged/.github/primers/26.2/index.md

             - This should be taken with a grain of salt as it does not exactly map to the previous version's GL type
         - `DEPTH32` -> `D32_FLOAT`, not one-to-one
             - This should be taken with a grain of salt as it does not exactly map to the previous version's GL type
+- `com.mojang.blaze3d.util.TransientBlockAllocator` - An allocator for data broken into blocks, typically releasing the memory after use.
 - `com.mojang.blaze3d.vertex`
     - `ByteBufferBuilder$Result#size` - The size of the resulting buffer.
     - `DefaultVertexFormat`